 Phase II: Waste Storage & Collection Strategy

 In the second phase of the master planning process, the consultants developed a strategy for consolidating alley waste collection facilities, including an analysis of existing trash volumes, working with the city’s Zero Waste program to reduce trash volumes, and working with the city’s Bear-Proof Waste program to reduce accessibility to wild creatures.
 The draft strategy was presented to the University Hill Commercial Area Management Commission (UHCAMC) at their regular meeting in November 2017.

-Draft Hill Commercial Alley Enhancement Plan – March 2018
+Draft Hill Commercial Alley Enhancement Plan – early 2018

-The draft plan elements are currently being circulated for stakeholder feedback, including shared public-private approaches to improve night-time pedestrian safety and reduce the proliferation of non-conforming dumpsters in the public right-of-way through consolidated trash enclosures.
-The final plan is anticipated by summer 2018.
+The draft plan elements were circulated for stakeholder feedback, including shared public-private approaches to improve night-time pedestrian safety and reduce the proliferation of non-conforming dumpsters in the public right-of-way through consolidated trash enclosures.